 For the final 10% of the total score, we tested the accuracy of each product.
 We did this by comparing each thermostat to a lab-grade thermometer multiple times, then averaging the results.
-The Nest Thermostat E scored very well, tying for the top score of 9 out of 10, as shown below.
+The Nest Thermostat E scored very well, tying for the top score of 9 out of 10.

 Identical to the other Nest thermostat, the E was always within about 0.5°F of the control thermometer.

 The Nest Thermostat E is a solid value — enough to earn our Best Buy award.
 While this product isn't the best choice if you are shopping on a super tight budget, it offers a fantastic compromise of cost and performance for those that want a top-performing smart thermostat with all the expected features, but don't want to shell out over $200.

 Performing very similarly to the Nest Learning Thermostat, the Nest Thermostat E is an all-around, awesome product at a great price.
 While it lacks the high-definition display and the variety of color options, it is highly accurate and very easy to install.
 It's a product definitely worth considering for those that want a smart home on a budget.

 — David Wise and Austin Palmer